alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/github-actions.md

       - run: npm test
  ```

+The `run` keyword tells the job to execute a command on the [runner](#runner).
+In this case, you are using `run: npm test` to run  the tests in your package

 ## Actions

 **Actions** are the smallest portable building block of a workflow and can be combined as **steps** to create a **job**.